jvataidee/apredageoai/README.md

 # Aprenda GeoAI Repository by João Ataíde

- This repository is dedicated to his course "Aprenda GeoAI".
+This repository is dedicated to course "Aprenda GeoAI".
 The course material, including Jupyter notebooks, is available in this repository.

 ## Course Link
 You can access the course at [Aprenda GeoAI](https://www.saotomasconsultoria.com.br/aprendageoai)